gilshalev2021/MicroservicesHomeAssignment/README.md

 Currently, you need to run the solution locally, from the IDE:

-(later on I'll add an option to run all the services: microserviceA, microserviceB, mongoDB and rabbitMQ as dockers, under docker-compose)
+(later on I'll add an option to run all the client and the services: microserviceA, microserviceB, mongoDB and rabbitMQ as dockers, under docker-compose)

 To run cync-client:
   run npm i